 Can you use retinol during the daytime?

-Retinol does not cause the same sensitivity to daylight as more potent, prescription-only forms.
-Research has shown that retinol and vitamin C work well under SPF-rated products to protect the skin from UV light, and that vitamins A, C, and E, even when in combination, also remain stable and effective under an SPF-rated product.
+Retinol does not cause the same sensitivity to daylight as more potent, prescription-only forms of Vitamin A. But we always recommend that you protect your skin with SPF 30, rain or shine.
+Research has shown that retinol and vitamin C work well under SPF-rated sunscreens to protect the skin from UV light.
+And that vitamins A, C and E, even in combination, also remain stable and effective under an SPF-rated product.

-Research also has shown that a vitamin A and E combination remains stable under UV exposure plus sunscreen, as does pure vitamin A used alone.
-That's excellent proof of retinol's stability when paired with a sunscreen.
+Research also has shown that a vitamin A and E combination remains stable when exposed to UV rays and paired with sunscreen, as does pure vitamin A when used alone.
+That's excellent proof of retinol's stability when teamed with a sunscreen.

-Antioxidants plus sunscreen are a formidable defense against wrinkles, uneven skin tone, loss of firmness, and brown spots.
-For best results, be sure to apply antioxidant-rich skin-care products morning and evening.
+Antioxidants plus sunscreen are a formidable defence against wrinkles, uneven skin tone, loss of firmness, and brown spots.
+For best results, be sure to apply antioxidant-rich skincare products morning and evening.

-There is no research anywhere that supports the misguided assertion that retinol is deactivated when combined with acidic ingredients, and there is plenty of research that demonstrates the opposite.
-In fact, cosmetics chemists who specialize in developing retinol formulas balk at this, and we've asked around—a lot!
+Yes.
+There is no research anywhere that supports the claim that retinol is deactivated when combined with acidic ingredients.
+But there is plenty of research that demonstrates the opposite.
+In fact, cosmetic scientists who specialise in developing retinol formulas are quick to disprove this, and we've asked around—a lot!